-School Board Policy 4.53 --- Placement of Multiple Birth Siblings

-The parent, guardian or other person having charge or custody of multiple birth siblings in grades pre-K through 6 may request that the multiple birth siblings be placed in either the same or separate classrooms.
-The request shall be in writing not later than the 14th calendar day prior to the first day of classes at the beginning of the academic year.
+School Board Policy 4.53 --- Placement of Multiple Birth Siblings later than the 14th calendar day before the first day of classes at the beginning of the academic year.
 The school shall honor the request unless it would require the school to add a class to the sibling's grade level.
 If one parent of multiple-birth siblings requests a placement that differs from that of the other parent of the same multiple-birth siblings, the school shall determine the appropriate placement of the siblings.